 Disturbances of memory significantly diminish quality of life and also contribute to a number of disorders such as Alzheimer’s disease, Schizophrenia, drug addictions and post-traumatic stress disorder, among others.
 In the lab, we bridge systems genetics and systems neuroscience to provide unique cross disciplinary insights into the biology of memory and cognition.
-Through dedicated projects focused on memory across multiple time scales, and related cognitive processes, we aim to reveal general principles underlying information storage in the brain.
+Through dedicated projects focused on memory across multiple time scales, we aim to reveal general principles underlying information storage in the brain.

 I. Short Term Memory (seconds to minutes)